antononcube/HowToBeADataScientistImpostor-book/Part-3-Data-analysis-techniques/ParetoPrincipleAdherenceExamples.md

 ## CountryData

-We are going to consider a typical Pareto principle example -- weatlh of income distribution.
+We are going to consider a typical Pareto principle example -- wealth of income distribution.

 ### GDP